 Beginners may should start with YUMI!

-YUMI - Portable, Multi-Boot, easy to use, no emulation!
+YUMI - For Windows, portable, Multi-Boot, easy to use, no emulation!

 Screenshots: Program and boot screens.